opsfolio/resource-surveillance-commons/service/diabetes-research-hub/FAQ.md

 ![issue](./assets/faq-issue1.png)

-This issue may be caused by a version change or a cache change related to Deno.
+This issue may be caused by a version change or caching to Deno.
 To resolve the issue, follow these steps:

 1. Clear the cache by running the following command: